openmrs/openmrs-esm-core/docs/under_the_hood/migration_guide.md

     * Follow the upgrade guide [here](https://carbondesignsystem.com/migrating/guide/develop).

-10. Upgrade React Router Dom v6
+10. Upgrade React Router Dom to v6

     * Follow the upgrade guide [here](https://reactrouter.com/docs/en/v6/upgrading/v5)

+11. Upgrade Jest to v28

+12. Upgrade Testing Library React to v13

+13. Upgrade userEvent to v13

 Congratulations!
 You have upgraded one microfrontend to use the latest libraries.

-Repeat steps 4-8 for all packages you want to serve, upgrade, and re-integrate at the same time. `help`
+Repeat steps 4-8 for all packages you want to serve, upgrade, and re-integrate at the same time.

 ## Troubleshooting & Tips

-The following commands can help you figure out what is happening when you run into trouble
+The following commands can help you figure out what is happening when you run into trouble:

 * `yarn list @types/react` to see conflicting type definitions of react.